Katë language

 Katë, also known as Kati or Kamkata-vari, is a Nuristani language.
 It is a dialect continuum comprising three separate dialects spoken mostly in Afghanistan, with additional speakers in the Chitral District of Pakistan deriving from recent migrations a century ago.
 The Kata-vari (comprising Western and Northeastern) and Kamviri (comprising Southeastern) dialects are sometimes erroneously reckoned as two separate languages, but according to linguist Richard Strand they form one language.

 The Katë language is the largest Nuristani language, spoken by 40,000–60,000 people, from the Kata, Kom, Mumo, Kshto and some smaller Black-Robed tribes in parts of Afghanistan and Pakistan.
 The most used alternative names for the language are Kati or Bashgali.

-A descriptive grammar of Katë was written by Jakob Halfmann in 2024.

 Name

 The name, pronounced /bsh/, is the ethnonym of the Kata people.
 Cognates of the ethnonym in other Nuristani languages include Nuristani Kalasha Kā̃ta /wbk/.
-According to Halfmann (2024, p.
-3), the names descend from a Proto-Nuristani form *Kānta-ka-.
+According to Halfmann, the names descend from a Proto-Nuristani form *Kānta-ka-.